 - West Virginia

-It is important to be proactive in communicating with the teen/child.
-It’s good to have the conversation early on and to check in periodically to ensure that the child is not crossing limits.
-The child must be made aware of the consequences of sexting.
-Parents should also be prepared to report more serious incidents to law enforcement if your child is being blackmailed or victimized online.
+It is vital to be proactive in communicating with your child.
+It's good to have the conversation early on and check in periodically to ensure that your child is not crossing limits.
+Teens must be aware of the consequences of sexting.
+Parents should also be prepared to report more severe incidents to law enforcement if their child is being blackmailed or victimized.

-Encouraging the child to ask questions, educating them about affirmative consent, and providing resources that will help them think things through on their own are necessary activities to save the child from falling down the rabbit hole of sexting.
+Encouraging your child to ask questions, educating them about affirmative consent, and providing resources to help them think things through is necessary to save your child from falling into the trap of sexting.